Entire home

 You'll have the entire home to yourself and will only share it with other guests in your party.

-Balnakeil House is an A-listed nine-bedroom highland mansion which sleeps up to 17.
-Now fully restored it has been sympathetically refurbished to provide a unique and luxurious experience.
+Balnakeil House is an A-listed nine-bedroom highland house sleeping up to 17.
+Now fully restored it has been sympathetically refurbished to provide a unique and luxurious experience with a timeless décor of earthy colours in sympathy with the surroundings, solid wooden furniture and heated slate floors, lovely muted plaids and tweeds from Anta.

-The setting is magical, all rooms have spectacular sea or mountain views.
+Set in a magical location, all rooms offer spectacular sea or mountain views.
 Step out the back door and onto the mile and a half long white sandy beach of Balnakeil Bay.
-Step into a timeless décor of earthy colours in sympathy with the surroundings, solid wooden furniture and heated slate floors, lovely muted plaids and tweeds from Anta.

 Enter to find the superbly equipped kitchen with an Aga at one end, and a stove at the other separated by a 4.5m long oak table, it makes the perfect spot to gather and socialise whilst preparing and enjoying meals.